mars-sim/mars-sim/README.md

 * Click on `View` button to open up another panel window.
 * Click on the checkbox on the `Enable` column to enable or disable any installed versions of Java.

-> [!NOTE 6]
+> [!NOTE]
 > In JCP, each row represents a version of Java.
 Unfortunately, this panel only tracks the official Oracle versions.
 If you install any openJDK's on your machine, JCP won't be able to recognize them.

-7. To track what versions of openjdk have been installed on your machine, you may try using [JDKMon](https://harmoniccode.blogspot.com/2021/04/friday-fun-lxiii-jdkmon.html).
+7. To track what versions of OpenJDK have been installed on your machine, you may try using [JDKMon](https://harmoniccode.blogspot.com/2021/04/friday-fun-lxiii-jdkmon.html).

 ## Remote Console Connection